nihal2001/VibeStream/README.md

 *Note*
 *You may have different errors.
 ChatGPT and google tend to be pretty good for debugging these dependency errors*

-How To Run
-python3 dbConnection.py
+How To Run: python3 dbConnection.py

 Expected output:
 (1, 'Test1', 'Description for Test1')